OpenAddressesUK/theodolite/app/views/static/blog/_posts/2015-03-05-personal-monuments.md

 #### The shortlist for this theme is…

-<iframe src="https://www.flickr.com/photos/129754713@N03/16688476446/in/photostream/player/" width="640" height="516" frameborder="0" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>
+<iframe src="https://www.flickr.com/photos/129754713@N03/16723858445/in/set-72157648848004124/player/" width="640" height="498" frameborder="0" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 Thank you to William Tandy, Andrew Gerrard, Stuart Witts and Sharon Cooper for their imaginative renditions that capture an address enjoyed most whilst visiting.

 #### Congratulations to the finalist…

-<%= image_tag("blog/2015-03-04-through-the-keyhole-picture-1.jpg", alt: "(C) Edward Woodcock") %>
+<%= image_tag("blog/2015-03-05-personal-monuments-1.jpg", alt: "(C) Drew Mackie") %>

 Drew Mackie, for his creative framing technique, offsetting the location of a property into an open space.
 Drew, we’ll see you at the final!
 Good luck.

 Remember we’re announcing the winner of £500 photography vouchers tomorrow!
-Keep an eye on our Twitter @OpenAddressesUK to be the first to find out who our judges crowned.
+Keep an eye on our Twitter [@OpenAddressesUK](https://twitter.com/openaddressesuk) to be the first to find out who our judges crowned.

 #### Register an address